 Recovering Accurate 3D Human Pose in The Wild Using IMUs and a Moving Camera

-We will release the first (and most challenging) dataset of natural scenes with multiple people with accurate 3D pose and shape!
-The RGB video includes scenes like taking the bus, walking on the city, shoping, sports, etc. Stay tuned!
+We have released the first (and most challenging) dataset of natural scenes with multiple people with accurate 3D pose and shape!
+The RGB video includes scenes like taking the bus, walking on the city, shoping, sports, etc.

 Deep Inertial Poser Learning to Reconstruct Human Pose from SparseInertial Measurements in Real Time

 in ACM Transactions on Graphics, (Proc.
 SIGGRAPH Asia), vol. 37, no. 6, 185:1-185:15 2018.